 For more information about the SARA initiative and the progrees of state and institutional membership, please visit http://nc-sara.org/sara-states-institutions.

-Complaint Resolution – If a student would liek to discuss a concern or complaint s/he is encouraged to follow NTU's resolution process as described at our Student E-Learning Policy or Online Student Complaint Procedure if the complaint is not met with satisfaction, a student may file a complaint with the appropriate agency within the state of residence.
-Please select a state from the menu below for regulatory agency and/or SARA portal agency resolution process information at http://www.hed.state.nm.us/institutions/complaints.aspx
+Complaint Resolution – If a student would like to discuss a concern or complaint s/he is encouraged to follow NTU's resolution process as described at our Student E-Learning Policy or Online Student Complaint Procedure if the complaint is not met with satisfaction, a student may file a complaint with the New Mexico Higher Education Department (the SARA Portal Entity for New Mexico).
+Additional information about the New Mexico Higher Education Department’s complaint process can be found at http://www.hed.state.nm.us/students/nc-sara.aspx.